Red-billed gull: Life cycle

-They nest from October to December in colonies on the coast, either on islands or rocky headlands, cliffs and beaches.
+They lay eggs from October to December in large colonies on the coast, on islands, rocky headlands, cliffs or gravel beaches.
 The birds form pair bonds which endure across seasons, but there is a certain amount of extra-pair copulation.
-Courtship feeding is an important part of the preparation for mating.
 Nests are well formed and may be constructed of seaweed, grasses, leaves and ice plants.
-Generally two to three eggs are laid, their colour ranges from brown to grey with light and dark brown spots all over.
+Generally two to three eggs are laid.
+Their colour ranges from brown to grey with light and dark brown spots all over.
 The bird generally lives up to 12 years, although individuals have also been found living up to 30 years.